ship-components/ceres-framework/README.md

 ```

 ## History
+* 0.8.0 - Add option for BookselfModel.read to read an array of ids.
+Fork bug fixes.
+Improved Logging.
 * 0.7.0 - Added forking option, more unit tests and refactoring
 * 0.6.1 - Refactored merge in config and added initial unit testing setup
 * 0.6.0 - Added redis caching